Find Posts By Topic

 SPP teacher and students in classroom.

 Grossman emphasizes the importance of having educators who reflect the children in the classroom.
 “HSDC has empowered me to get those people the experience and education that they need to show up in classrooms as deaf educators,” she says.
-“That’s the brilliant piece of it is having these deaf adults that not only the children can look up to and that the families can see it and say my child has limitless potential, just like this adult.”
+“That’s the brilliant piece of it is having these Deaf adults that not only the children can look up to and that the families can see it and say my child has limitless potential, just like this adult.”

 The Hearing, Speech and Deaf Center serves families in Seattle and is supported by the 2018 Families, Education, Preschool and Promise (FEPP) Levy.
-However, HSDC also supports deaf and hard of hearing children from King, Pierce and Snohomish counties.
+However, HSDC also supports Deaf and hard of hearing children from King, Pierce and Snohomish counties.

 Seattle Preschool Program students at Rosen Family Preschool enjoy learning and playing together.